webauthz/handbook/README.md

 owner reviews existing authorizations, if they don't recognize an application they can see that they previously approved it under a different name.
 The authorization server SHOULD keep track of changes to other registration details in the same way.
-The authorization server SHOULD allow changes to the path or query parameters of `grant_redirect_uri`.

-The authorization server MUST NOT allow applications to update the origin component of the `grant_redirect_uri`.
+Where an authorization server requires domain verification for new client registration, the authorization server SHOULD require domain verification for the a new `client_domain` before make the change effective.

 If an application needs to change its scheme, domain, or port number, it can submit a new registration request